BoboTweaks/Better-Furnaces-and-Chests/README.md

 - Features 144+ slots accessible in a single view.
 - Synchronized animations and sound.
 - Custom names synchronize automatically across both halves.
+- **Double Chest Filtering:** v1.3.0+ fixed a bug where only one half followed filter rules; now both halves sync perfectly.

+---

+## 🛡️ Advanced Filtering (v1.3.0+)
+Take full control of your automation with the new **Filtering System** (Gold, Diamond, and Netherite tiers).

+- **Input & Output Modes:** Define exactly what hoppers can put in or take out.
+- **3x3 Ghost Slots:** Use existing items to set filters without losing them.
+- **Smart Uniqueness:** Automatically prevents duplicate filter entries.

+---

+## 🌍 Global Support
+Now supports **20 languages** with fully localized tooltips and UI components:
+- **Major regions:** Chinese, Japanese, Korean, Russian, Arabic, Spanish, French, German, and more.
+- **Dynamic Tooltips:** Upgrade kits now change descriptions based on their tier in your language.

 ---